Vasil-tech/Text-editor/README.md

 Text editor

-It is a vpf application consisting of several windows with different functionality.
+It is a wpf application consisting of several windows with different functionality.